 - Cash travelers exit right to toll plaza for entry ticket or toll payment.

-- Forgot to exit right?
+Forgot to exit right?
 If you didn’t get a ticket upon entry, let your collector know (or press help button on a self-pay machine) when you exit.
-If you didn’t exit right to pay, you’ll receive a mailed violation statement at a higher rate.
+If you didn’t exit right to pay, your “missed toll” is considered a violation per Kansas statute and the vehicle’s registered owner will be mailed a toll statement at the video enforced rate.

-Video enforcement has replaced gates at 10 toll plazas and allows KTA to offer Open Road Tolling.
+Video enforcement has replaced gates at 16 other toll plazas.
 Learn more about video enforcement.